This quote about socialists and socialism is likely familiar, but few realize just who the man it is attributed to was.

 It’s worth noting that the Hayati Center has become a staging point for multiple social justice organizations and for hosting forums featuring various socialists in North Carolina and is the working address for the Triangle May Day Coalition.
-The center has big name sponsors like Duke Energy, Glaxxo-Smith Cline, Durham performing arts and FOX.
+The center has big-name sponsors like Duke Energy, Glaxxo-Smith Cline, Durham performing arts and FOX.

 Smith gave a second talk about the book in 2008 at the invitation of the Cumberland County Progressives Forum.
-There is video of some of Smith’s remarks about his ‘book’, but it is unclear which forum the video was taken.
+There is a video of some of Smith’s remarks about his ‘book’, but it is unclear which forum the video was taken.
 The video is in two parts and has been edited.
 View Video one and Video two.

 Smith is only one of many Socialists in North Carolina’s midst.
 In a separate installment, we’ll take look at his rather well-known comrades.